jovst/truffle-next-bootstrap-dapp-starter/README.md

 ## dApps Front End
 The front-end code of the dApps is located in `frontend` directory.
 It is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and supports React Bootstrap 5 and SASS/SCSS.

-The client is created by derived/adapted the codes from the following excellence articles:
+The frontend is created by derived/adapted the codes from the following excellence articles:
 - [Build a Web3 Dapp in React & Login with MetaMask](https://dev.to/jacobedawson/build-a-web3-dapp-in-react-login-with-metamask-4chp)
 - [Global State Using Only React Hooks with the Context API (TypeScript Edition)](https://javascript.plainenglish.io/global-state-using-only-react-hooks-with-the-context-api-typescript-edition-ada822fc282c)
 - [Build Your First Solidity Dapp With Web3.js and MetaMask](http://blog.adnansiddiqi.me/build-your-first-solidity-dapp-with-web3-js-and-metamask/)

-Steps to run the client locally:
+Steps to run the frontend locally:
 1. Install dependencies.
     ```bash
     npm i